 In the context of the creative sector, those activities which give people access to arts and cultural learning and participation throughout their lives are critical.
-Despite Madison's many arts, science, and history education resources, penetration of those resources into the full community is unnecessarily limited.
-Too often, programs reach the same mainstream audience.
-In too many cases, opportunities to participate are consumed by the same populations over and over again.
+Increasing the penetration of Madison's many arts, science, and history education resources, into the full community would increase Madison's creative capital.
+There is great potential for increased cultural participation from underserved and new audiences.

-III.D.6.g.
+III.D.6.a.
 COMMUNITY ENGAGEMENT, OUTREACH, AND EDUCATION